 One of the ways ACETEC helps lower blood pressure and treat heart failure is that

-easily and the heart doesn't have to pump as hard to move blood around the body.
+and the heart doesn't have to pump as hard to move blood around the body.
+This also

 ACETEC belongs to a group of medicines called Angiotensin Converting Enzyme (ACE)